Abey12525/CMSC6950/README.md

 you can run the following comman for a non interactive result : ```python stats.py```

 **project developed on Python 3.11.4**
 ---

-[!NOTE]
-The data used in this project is derived from a restricted subset of the Semantic Scholar Open Research Corpus (S2ORC).
-From an original dataset of over 130 million papers, multiple filters were applied to focus on relevant articles:

-- Only papers with abstracts and parsable PDFs/LaTeX files (2000–2020) were included.
-- Fields like Economics, Medicine, and Sociology were prioritized, excluding others like Biology and Physics.
-- A random convenience sample of ~1 million articles was used due to computational limits.

-These restrictions mean the dataset does not comprehensively represent global academic research.
-Additionally, the Natural Language Processing (NLP) methods used for classification may introduce biases or errors.
-Interpret results with caution.

----
 # Introduction